GLIOBLASTOMA MULTIFORME (GBM)

 Causes and Risk Factors

 Glioblastomas that are cancerous arise from normal glial cells in the brain or spine that have undergone certain types of changes to their DNA.
 The result of damage to the normal DNA structure can be unregulated growth.
 The cells then begin to multiply in a disordered fashion, pushing against and invading into normal surrounding structures.
 Some cancerous cell may enter the blood stream and travel or metastasize to other areas of the nervous system.

-While we do not understand all the specifics of how this damage occurs in brain cells, certain risk factors have been identified:
+While all the specifics are not understood regarding how this damage occurs in brain cells, certain risk factors have been identified: